 Unlike new crop varieties developed by other breeding methods, researchers fully characterize GM crops at the molecular level.
 Following is a more technical description:

-- For any given “event” (events are the individual products of transformation), researchers will assess the number of distinct insertion sites resulting from transformation using a variety of molecular biology techniques (e.g. genome sequencing, PCR based methods or Southern blotting).
-We typically consider the events that contain a single insert as optimal, with others being identified and eliminated from further work.
+- For any given “event” (events are the individual products of transformation), researchers will assess the number of distinct insertion sites resulting from transformation using a variety of molecular biology techniques (e.g., genome sequencing, PCR based methods or Southern blotting).
+We typically consider the events that contain a single insert as optimal, and identify and eliminate others from further work.

-- For any insertion site, researchers can determine the DNA inserted and its location in the genome by sequencing, which involves determining the precise genetic sequence of A, C, G and Ts, in an event’s genomic DNA.
+- For any insertion site, researchers can determine the DNA inserted and its location in the genome through sequencing, which involves determining the precise genetic sequence of A's, C's, G's and T's, in an event’s genomic DNA.
 By examining the inserted DNA, we can confirm that the insertion occurred as intended.
-Also by examining the genome sequence surrounding or “flanking” the insertion site, we can tell if any native coding or regulatory regions have been disrupted.
-Once again only events with the intended insertion and without disruption of native sequences are kept for further work.
+Also, by examining the genome sequence surroundin,g or “flanking,” the insertion site, we can tell if any native coding or regulatory regions have been disrupted.
+Once again, only events with the intended insertion and without disruption of native sequences are kept for further work.

-- Given this full characterization of the number and nature of insertions produced during transformation, we are able to identify and keep only the desirable events, with all others being excluded.
+- Given this full characterization of the number and nature of insertions produced during transformation, we are able to identify and keep only the desirable events, and exclude all others.